Last Updated on March 13, 2022 by Heather Hart, ACSM EP, CSCS

 For as much time as I spend defending this sport against all of the “running is bad for your knees” naysayers, I will be the first to admit that running can, and often does, hurt a little bit.

 Every dedicated runner has their preferred recovery trick, whether there is any proven benefit to that trick or not.
 Compression socks.
 Foam rolling.
 Ice baths.
-And the one I want to talk about today: Epsom Salt baths.
+And the one I want to talk about today: Epsom Salt baths for post run soreness.

 Poll a group of endurance athletes on what they do for post long run soreness, and I guarantee that multiple people will answer “Epsom salt bath!”
 The claim is that by soaking in a bath with Epsom salts, otherwise known as magnesium sulfate, will help prevent and heal muscle soreness, joint pain, and detoxify the body.

 Let’s dig deeper into how this might, in theory, work.

 What is Epsom Salt?

 Epsom salt, also known as magnesium sulfate, is a chemical compound made up of magnesium, sulfur, and oxygen.

 Fun fact: it’s called “Epsom” salt because it was first discovered in the town of Epsom in Surrey, England.

 Why Do People Recommend Epsom Salt for Runners?

 The belief among the running and athletic community is that the purpose of an Epsom salt bath after a workout or race can help alleviate soreness, tight muscles, or muscle aches.